Career Timeline of Oprah Winfrey: Major Achievements and Milestones

 Loading Video...

-1998: 'Change Your Life TV' begins
+1998: "Change Your Life TV" begins

-1998: Ongoing Conversation with Gary Zukav Begins
+1998: Winfrey begins conversation with Gary Zukav

 The Seat of the Soul: 25th Anniversary Edition with a Study Guide